Incidents during the Hajj: Disease

 Mingling of visitors from many countries, some of which have poor health care systems still plagued by preventable infectious diseases, can lead to the spread of epidemics.
-If an outbreak were to occur on the road to Mecca, pilgrims could exacerbate the problem when they returned home and passed their infection on to others.
-This was more of a problem in the past.
-One such disease, which has prompted response from the Saudi government, is meningitis as it became a primary concern after an international outbreak following the Hajj in 1987.
+If an outbreak were to occur on the road to Mecca or Medina, pilgrims could exacerbate the problem when they returned home and passed their infection on to others.
+This was more of a problem in the past when modern medicine was less advanced.
+One such disease, which prompted a response from the Saudi government, is meningitis as it became a primary concern after an international outbreak following the Hajj in 1987.
 Due to post-Hajj outbreaks globally of certain types of meningitis in previous years, it is now a visa requirement to be immunised with the ACW135Y vaccine before arrival.
-Every year, the Saudi government publishes a list of required vaccines for pilgrims, which for 2010 also included yellow fever, polio, and influenza.
+Every year, the Saudi government publishes a list of required vaccines for pilgrims, which for 2010 also included yellow fever, polio, and meningitis.

 Middle East respiratory syndrome

 As of 9 September 2013, the Saudi government asked "elderly and chronically ill Muslims to avoid the Hajj this year" and restricted the numbers of people allowed into the country due to Middle East respiratory syndrome coronavirus (MERS-CoV).
 Although MERS-CoV was not detected among pilgrims, this does not rule out risk of the disease at Hajj.
 The disease, though, is only mildly contagious.